BLOCXTECH/ledger-blocx-guide/README.md

 wget -q -O - https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh | sudo bash
 ```

-- Edit `Makefile`, find `COIN=bitcoin_legacy` and replace `COIN=blocx`, this line will use to select the app which you want to upload in your ledger nanos.
+- Edit `Makefile`, find `COIN=bitcoin_legacy` and replace it to `COIN=blocx`, this line will use to select the app which you want to upload in your ledger nanos.

 ### Download Blocx-ledger